DataDog/dd-trace-rb/docs/GettingStarted.md

 3. Add or activate instrumentation by doing either of the following:
     1. Activate integration instrumentation (see [Integration instrumentation](#integration-instrumentation))
     2. Add manual instrumentation around your code (see [Manual instrumentation](#manual-instrumentation))

+### Quickstart for OpenTracing

+1. Install the gem with `gem install ddtrace`
+2. To your OpenTracing configuration file, add the following:

+    ```ruby
+    require 'opentracing'
+    require 'ddtrace'
+    require 'ddtrace/opentracer'

+    # Activate the Datadog tracer for OpenTracing
+    OpenTracing.global_tracer = Datadog::OpenTracer::Tracer.new
+    ```

+3. (Optional) Add a configuration block to your Ruby application to configure Datadog with:

+    ```ruby
+    Datadog.configure do |c|
+      # Configure the Datadog tracer here.
+      # Activate integrations, change tracer settings, etc...
+      # By default without additional configuration,
+      # no additional integrations will be traced, only
+      # what you have instrumented with OpenTracing.
+    end
+    ```

+4. (Optional) Add or activate additional instrumentation by doing either of the following:
+    1. Activate Datadog integration instrumentation (see [Integration instrumentation](#integration-instrumentation))
+    2. Add Datadog manual instrumentation around your code (see [Manual instrumentation](#manual-instrumentation))

 ### Final steps for installation